• Skip to primary navigation

 Garlic Herb Salmon Ingredients

 The ingredients for garlic herb salmon are simple and ones you most likely have in your pantry and fridge at all times.
-When it comes to salmon, you can use fresh or frozen and defrosted fillets, I use both and always get great results.
+You’ll find the amounts in the printable recipe card below, but first, check out what you’ll need:

 • Salmon fillets: fresh or frozen both make great baked salmon.